This post may contain affiliate links, click here to learn more.

 Pathophysiology is a versatile subject that takes its material from several subjects.
 It is most closely linked to Pathology, but less pragmatic.

-This means understanding why changes happen and how they cause symptoms or signs.
 Unlike many other subjects, there isn’t a go-to book for pathophysiology.
 Most students rely heavily on their pathology books, supplemented with lecture/online material.

 - Clinical pathophysiology made ridiculously simple

 Continue below to read my reviews on all 3 books to make a better decision on whether or not to purchase one

 If you want to know more about the process I used to evaluate these books.
 You can read my article about evaluating medical textbooks.